We occasionally recommend products we love and might be paid a share of the sale.

 Two players that will be waiting behind larger groups could add Bingo Bango Bongo to a game of Nassau for some added interest.
 Just don’t let the playing order slow you down too much.

-Bingo Bango Bongo is an interesting and gimmick way to score golf.
+Bingo Bango Bongo is an interesting and gimmick way to score golf, and it might be best played as a golf drinking game.
 The game can be played with any number of players and less skilled players still have an opportunity to win points even without handicaps.

 However, Bingo Bango Bongo slows down the round of golf, since you must keep a strict order.
 The game also has little or nothing to do with the quality of your golf and is based more on luck.